Botanical Name: Cissus rhombifolia

 Height: Size varies with variety.
 Some plants will climb up to 6 ft (1.8 m) or more with support.
 You can keep it to 2 ft (60 cm) with pruning.

 Light: Bright indirect sunlight.
 Protect your plant from direct sun, which can cause brown scorch marks on the leaves.
-Grape Ivy also grows well under fluorescent light.
+Although Grape Ivy is tolerant of lower light levels, it will flourish when it gets bright light.

-Water: Water generously throughout the growing season, keeping the soil evenly moist.
-Water less in winter, allowing the top 1 inch (2.5 cm) of soil to dry between waterings.
+Water: Water thoroughly during the growing season, allowing the top 1 inch (2.5 cm) of soil to dry between waterings.
+Water less often in winter, when growth is slower.
 Shriveled leaves that fall off are a sign the soil is either too wet or too dry.

 Humidity: Grape ivies like relative humidity near 40-60%.
 Brown leaf tips are sometimes caused by dry air.
 Using a humidity tray can help, but give your ivy plant good air circulation to prevent powdery mildew.

 Temperature: Warm in spring and summer (65-80°F/18-27°C).
 Slightly cooler in fall and winter (55-70°F/13-21°C).

 Soil: Peat moss-based potting mix, such as African violet potting mix.

 Fertilizer: Feed monthly in spring and summer with a balanced (such as 10-10-10 NPK) water-soluble fertilizer diluted by half.

 Propagation: Take 3-4 in (7.5-10 cm) stem tip cuttings in late spring.
 Strip off the lower leaves and dip cut ends in rooting hormone powder.
 Then insert cuttings in a 1:1 mixture of moist peat and perlite.
 Enclose the pot in a plastic bag to maintain humidity.
 Roots should grow in 6-8 weeks.